National says it will ban gang patches in public, empower cops to split gatherings

 Today's policy announcement focused on that zero tolerance approach.

-It is already illegal to display gang insignia in government buildings.
+It is already illegal to display gang insignia on premises owned by government or local authorities, including schools and hospitals.
 National's policy would extend that ban to all public places including any location visible from a public place - such as the exterior of a gang clubhouse.

+It would also ban gang insignia on social media, which gangs were increasingly using to market themselves and target young people.

+Asked after his speech how this would be enforced, Luxon said gangs could be targeted online in the same way that violent extremists have been.

-This policy came after large gang-related gatherings for funerals and other events.
+This policy came after controversial, large-scale gang gatherings for funerals and other events.

-National would also give police powers to issues firearms protection orders.
+National would also give police powers to issue firearms protection orders.
 The orders would make it illegal for the person to access firearms or enter premises where firearms were present.

+The Labour-led Government has introduced legislation to bring in firearms protection orders.
+It would make it illegal for "high-risk people" - including gang members - to own firearms.

 Once issued, the specified gang offenders would be prohibited from associating or communicating with one another for up to three years.